cado-security/product-help/docs/cado-response/deploy/gcp/gcp-settings.md

 There are two ways to achieve this:

 1. **Service Account Credentials** - this is a simpler but less secure approach. *Note - Cado running in Azure only supports the use of Service Account Credentials*
-2. **Workload Identity Federation** - This requires more expertise but is the recommended, more secure approach. *Note - GKE import Cado only supports GCP service accounts configured using Workload Identity Federation*
+2. **Workload Identity Federation** - This requires more expertise but is the recommended, more secure approach.

 #### Service Account Credentials